OskarMunck/Hamming-code/README.md

 # Hamming-code
-Hamming (7,4) bit encoder, decoder and parity check using linear algebra Head over to branch master for code.
+Hamming (7,4) bit encoder, decoder and parity check using linear algebra.
+Head over to branch master for code.